niths4u/data_science_lab/README.md

 - `cd /home/labuser/lab_data/docker_related/lab_setup/conda`
 - Download the anaconda repository file and store it in current location using `wget -O Anaconda3.sh https://repo.anaconda.com/archive/Anaconda3-2020.02-Linux-x86_64.sh`
 - Download `jdk1.8` and save it as `jdk` in the current location, this will be the *java_home* directory inside docker.
 Note that I have tested this with `jdk1.8.0_112`.It is not mandatory , but required for tools in data science that needs `jdk`.
 Please follow relevant articles as to how to download `jdk`
+- Note that in the dockerfile under `/home/labuser/lab_setup/conda/Dockerfile` , there is a section where the password of root is setup `echo 'root:labuser123carry' |chpasswd`.
+Please feel free to change *labuser123carry* to any password based on your organisational policy.

 ## Setup certificate for jupyterhub